 If you only knew how to organize your life everything would be good right?
-Stay at home wives are some of the most productive people I know.
-Not because they have more time then the average bird to plan their day.
+Stay-at-home wives are some of the most productive people I know.
+Not because they have more time then the average person to plan their day.

 You don’t wake up knowing how to organize your life.
 Or suddenly become a pro after reading a book on organizing your life.
 It takes practice and you have to stick to it.

 But you can do it if you have the desire to know how to organize your life.